lingfei-daniel-lu/lingfei-daniel-lu.github.io/_pages/about.md

 About Me
 ======
-I am a final-year PhD candidate in Economics at HKUST Business School of the [Hong Kong Unversity of Science and Technology](https://econ.hkust.edu.hk/homepage).
+I am a final-year PhD candidate in Economics at [HKUST Business School](https://econ.hkust.edu.hk/homepage) of the Hong Kong Unversity of Science and Technology.

-I received a Master of Philosophy degree in Economics and a Bachelor of Science degree in Economics and Finance from the [Hong Kong Unversity of Science and Technology](https://econ.hkust.edu.hk/homepage) in 2022 and 2020, respectively.
-I was a visiting scholar at [Columbia Business School](https://business.columbia.edu) of Columbia University in 2025.
+I received my Master of Philosophy in Economics and Bachelor of Science in Economics and Finance from [HKUST Business School](https://econ.hkust.edu.hk/homepage) in 2022 and 2020.
+I was a visiting PhD student at [Columbia Business School](https://business.columbia.edu) of Columbia University in 2025.

-I will be on the job market in 2025-2026 and expect to graduate in summer 2026.
+**I will be on the job market in 2025-2026** and expect to graduate in summer 2026.
 You can find my [CV](https://lingfei-daniel-lu.github.io/cv) here.
 Feel free to contact me if you are interested in my research!

 Research Fields
 ======